The United Methodist Church

 The Church

-The Church is meant to be the visible body of Christ, sent into the world to love, serve, and glorify God through acts of worship, service, compassion, justice, and mercy.
-The church is called to proclaim the gospel of Jesus Christ and transform the world by its witness.
+The Church is meant to be the visible Body of Christ, sent into the world to love, serve, and glorify God through acts of worship, service, compassion, justice, and mercy.
+The church is called to proclaim and live the gospel of Jesus Christ in order that the world might be transformed by its witness.

 Humanity